 Online reviews are a source of information on a company.
 Although they can be expensive, purchasing a subscription to a credit bureau can be a money saver in the long term.
 In the end, you have to get paid for the work your company performs.
 Make sure your customers have the ability and history of paying others in your industry.

-Any company that wants to improve cash flow must have a dedication to managing their accounts receivables.
+Any company that wants to improve cash flow must have a dedication to managing its accounts receivables.
 If your organization has vetted your customers and invoiced your work correctly, you have done the big steps to getting paid on your receivables, within terms.

 In the end, working with customers that do not pay on time puts your business at risk.
 If you need to spend your time getting customers to pay, that is time away from the task of growing your company.
 If you are going to improve cash flow, work with customers who are good business partners.